Rajesh Hamal: In the media

 In 1998, the Nepalese government honoured Hamal for his contribution to Nepali cinema.
 He has also received honourable mentions from the National Human Rights Commission, the late King Birendra, and Nepal's Armed Police Force.
 He has several honours from the Federation of Nepali Journalists.
 In 2015, he was honoured by then-President Dr Rambaran Yadav.

 In response to the April 2015 Nepal earthquake, Hamal joined the Building Back initiative to aid in reconstruction efforts as a Goodwill ambassador.

-On 14 May 2017, he was the subject of a death hoax when it was reported that he had died after his car was struck by a large truck.
-Hamal stated that he believed people should be careful when reporting such news.
+On 14 May 2017, he was the subject of a death hoax when it was reported that he had passed away after his car was struck by a large vehicle.
+Hamal stated in response that "people should not misuse their right to information."

 Personal life

 Hamal is married to Madhu Bhattarai, whom he first met at the Lux Beauty Pageant in 2004.
-He proposed to her on 14 May 2014, and they married on 24 May in a private ceremony at the Hotel Annapurna in Kathmandu.
-Hamal says he was impressed by Madhu's talent at the pageant, but she says she was nervous seeing her favorite actor as a judge, and that she couldn't answer his questions properly.
+He proposed to her on 14 May 2014 and married the same year.